Bellfalasch/frontend-forum/slides.md

 * Starts at 09:30
 * Bi-weekly (odd-numbered weeks)
 * 30-60 minutes
-* Open for you to share
+* Open arena for anyone to share

 </v-clicks>